Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ## Geometries in geopandas

-As we saw from the previous example, a `GeoDataFrame` has one column for storing geometries.
 By default, `geopandas` looks for the geometries from a column called `geometry`, which is ultimately a `GeoSeries` data structure containing shapely geometric objects.
 Let's have a closer look at the geometry column of our data:
 <!-- #endregion -->

 ```python editable=true jupyter={"outputs_hidden": false} slideshow={"slide_type": ""}